aryn-ai/sycamore/docs/source/aryn_cloud/file_formats_supported.md

 File Formats Supported
 =========================

-The Aryn Partitioning Service can partition and segment the following file formats:
+You can input the following file formats to the Aryn Partitioning Service for partitioning and segmenting:

 -  .pdf
 - .docx